-No, the curriculum has not yet been finalised because the Principal has yet to be appointed and that individual will work with the University and other stakeholders to shape and influence the exact curriculum.
-It is intended that the Principal be appointed by Easter 2014.
+No, the curriculum has not yet been finalised because the newly-appointed Principal will not be in post until after Easter 2014, and he will work with the University and other stakeholders to shape and influence the exact curriculum.

 The School will offer a broad curriculum, including Sciences, Technology, English, Maths, Humanities (including History and Geography), Creative and Performing Arts, Sport and Foreign Languages.

 The curriculum at Key Stage 3 (Years 7 and 8, for ages 11–13) will aim to give each pupil the support they need to achieve their maximum potential, ensuring all pupils receive the broad academic foundation that will encourage success in many careers.

 At Key Stage 4 (Years 9, 10 and 11, ages 13 to 16) the School will offer a curriculum based on core subjects that will provide a basis for various routes in life.
 At this stage of learning, it is important that pupils keep their options as wide as possible.

 The School will provide excellent teaching across the curriculum in Science, Technology, English, Maths, Humanities (including History and Geography) and maintain an emphasis on Foreign Languages and the Arts.
 The majority of pupils will take three science subjects and a foreign language at GCSE.

 At Sixth Form, the emphasis will be on academic achievement at a high level, targeted towards university entry.
 The Sixth Form will offer a broad but focused range of A-levels, emphasising the core disciplines preferred by selective universities.
 Subjects may include Maths, Further Maths, English, Languages, Biology, Physics, Chemistry, History, Geography, Computer Science, Art and Design, Psychology, Law, Economics, Politics and RE.